 We’ve made your favorite FireHydrant feature, FireHydrant Runbooks, even more powerful with conditions - a way to build custom logic into your runbook automation.

 The ability to automate your incident response process means you can start responding to incidents faster.
 So it’s easy to see why FireHydrant Runbooks is so popular within the platform.
-When you let automation take over, you can spend more focus fixing problems and keeping your customers happy.
+When you let automation take over, you can spend more focus on fixing problems and keeping your customers happy.

 Now with the addition of conditions, you can create even more powerful automation.